Plan Your Visit

 Written with our youngest guests in mind this show is an opportunity for children of all ages to be introduced to the wonders of astronomy.
 Guests interact with the sky in the planetarium through dance, song and storytelling.
 (15 minutes)

 The Sky Tonight

-Focusing on naked-eye astronomy The Sky Tonight shows guests how the stars can be used for navigation and how to find Constellations and Planets.
-We talk about current visible events and also look at some objects only visible through a telescope.
+Focusing on naked-eye astronomy The Sky Tonight shows how the stars can be used for navigation and how to find constellations and planets.
+Discuss current visible events and look at objects only visible through a telescope.
 Due to the dark environment and scientific content this show is recommended for 5 and older.
 (40 minutes)

-In The Planets you can fly through the Rings of Saturn or over the largest volcano on Mars!
-In this show guests visit the planets in our Solar System.
-No two presentations are the same.
+Fly through the Rings of Saturn or see the largest volcano on Mars in The Planets live show!
+Visit the planets in our Solar System.
 Have a question about the planets?
-Our performer can explore the answer with you!
-Due to the dark environment and scientific content this show is recommended for 7 and older.
+Due to the dark environment and scientific content this show is recommended for 5 and older.
 (40 minutes)

 Focus on Space